Greek creditors seek third wave of reforms before loan

 A spokeswoman for the European Commission said teams of experts from the creditor institutions were now in Athens.
 "Work has started, meaning that the institutions are talking to the Greek authorities," she said.

-The talks had been due to start last Friday, but were postponed because of organisational and security issues.
+The talks had been due to start last Friday, but were postponed because of organizational and security issues.

 "Negotiations on a Memorandum of Understanding should now progress as swiftly as possible," Commission spokeswoman Mina Andreeva told a news briefing.